N8GMZ’s RFI Hunting Rig

 GarsTube – Locating Power Line and other RF Noise Jeff Stuparits, W4DD

-After speaking with Jeff multiple times, and being told that the noise I was hearing was almost certainly power line noise, he recommended that I hunt it myself with my own equipment.
-The power companies historically are, for the most part, ill-equipped and untrained in RFI hunting.
-Isolating the pole(s) the RFI was coming from would give me the best chance for getting it resolved.
+After speaking with Jeff multiple times, and being told that the noise I was hearing was almost certainly power line noise, he recommended that I hunt it myself.
+The power companies historically are, for the most part, ill-equipped and untrained in RFI hunting outside of verifying a piece of equipment that someone else has already determined to be suspect for some reason.
+Isolating the pole(s) the RFI was coming from would give me the best chance for getting it resolved quickly.
+I didn’t want to leave it to a power company employee to try to find.

-How could I hunt this noise cheaply without buying hundreds of dollars worth of equipment?
 Jeff suggested building the 2m Yagi instead of buying one, and provided me with his personal and proven design for it.
 That was a low cost option, absolutely.
-But when I mentioned that I had a cheap $40 3 element 400-470MHz Yagi that I had purchased previously to do foxhunting with, Jeff responded, saying that a fellow RFI hunter he knew used 70cm to hunt RFI with good success, and it could be worth a try.
-To do it with the existing antenna I would still need a radio that can do AM on 70cm (most portable radios only do AM on 2m air band) and an attenuator to hone in on the signal where it was at its strongest, so it couldn’t overpower the directionality of the antenna.
-Both of these items were looking like they would need to be purchased to hunt RFI.
-The last thing I wanted to do was tell my wife I had bought another radio, right on the heels of getting my IC-7300.
+But when I responded and mentioned that I had a cheap $40 3 element 400-470MHz Yagi that I had purchased previously to do foxhunting with, Jeff responded positively, saying that a fellow RFI hunter he knew used 70cm to hunt RFI with good success, and it could be worth a try, if I could find a 70cm AM radio.

-However, I already had a Quansheng UV-K5(8), also called a UV-K6.
+It so happened that along with the 70cm Yagi antenna, I had a Quansheng UV-K5(8), also called a UV-K6.
 This is a $20-30 VHF/UHF FM handheld 5w radio that is hackable.
 I love these little radios.
 They are great fun to play around with but many agree most of the modifications that you can do don’t have much practicality outside of being experimental toys.
-I had gotten mine on a sale for $18 and it had sat around after the initial novelty wore off.
+I had gotten mine on sale for $18 and it had sat around after the initial novelty wore off, but I knew it would do AM on any band.

-I then hooked it up to my super cheap 70cm Yagi and went hunting.
+I then hooked it up to my little 70cm Yagi and went hunting.

 Early version of N8GMZ’s RFI rig with multi-step attenuator installed

-It took some more experimenting with the rig and a lot of trial and error, but eventually, around the forth or fifth expedition out into the neighborhood, I was able to locate the power line RFI to a single pole, call it in to the power company, and have an engineer come out and verify it.
-This then generated a service order to be created to repair the pole.
+It took some more experimenting with the rig and a lot of trial and error, but eventually, around the forth or fifth expedition out into the neighborhood, I was able to locate the power line RFI, track it down using direction finding, and narrow it down to a single pole.
+I then called it in to the power company.
+An engineer came out and verified it using his own RFI sniffing equipment.
+This generated a service order to be created to repair the pole to fix the issues.

-Here, shown below, is the final version of my rig.
-It consists of a 3 element 400-470MHZ Yagi, a Quansheng UV-K5(8) radio, a male to male SO-239 coupler, and a female SO-239 to female SMA adapter.
+The photo below shows the second version of my rig.
+It consists of my “Amazon special” 3 element 400-470MHZ Yagi, a Quansheng UV-K5(8) radio, a male to male SO-239 coupler, and a female SO-239 to female SMA adapter.
 The handle is a piece of hot water pipe insulation.
 Much of this I already had, but if it were to be purchased, the cost would be under $100, including the programming cable needed to load the modified firmware.
-You could use a male SO-239 to female SMA coupler instead of the two connectors I used.
 This rig is small, and can be easily used inside houses, or kept on the passenger seat of your vehicle during RFI hunting expeditions.

 N8GMZ RFI Rig